What is live streaming?

 Live streaming protocols

-Live streaming protocols are essential for delivering real-time audio and video content over the internet and each protocol has specific applications.
-Choosing the right protocol to support live streams depends on factors such as the target audience, device compatibility, network conditions and specific use cases.
+Live streaming applications can use various protocols to deliver real-time audio and video content over the internet.
+Each protocol has specific applications, and the right protocol for a given live stream depends on factors such as the target audience, device compatibility, network conditions and specific use cases.

 The most widely used protocols include: